gitongatonny/MeruNumberTranslator/README.md

 ## Features

-- Analyzes numbers from 1 to 999 and converts them to the Meru language equivalent.
+- Converts numbers to their Meru language equivalent.
+- Converts Meru names of numbers to their numerical equivalent.
+- Generates and outputs the Morphological Grammar of the Meru name equivalent.

 ## Dataset